 Key Considerations for Hiring Interns

-In the interest of making opportunities which are supported through Science Horizons available to as many young graduates as possible, those hired by organizations should not have previously participated in Science Horizons or any other federal YES program unless:
+In the interest of making opportunities which are supported through Science Horizons available to as many youth as possible, those hired by organizations must not have previously participated in Science Horizons or any other federal Youth Employment Strategy program unless:

 - the work experience was terminated early due to employer business failure;

 - the intern became ill and was unable to complete the internship;

 - there was incompatibility between the employer and intern; or

 - the intern’s involvement in a Youth Employment Strategy program was through the summer employment component of the Youth Employment Strategy program.